vizdata-f21/project-1-the_scatterplots/README.md

 For our second question, we wanted to look at parks with the top and bottom 10 rankings in 2020 and compare the percentage of their land being parkland.
-We also wanted to compare the number of amenities each of those parks have, including dog parks, playgrounds, restrooms, etc.
+We also wanted to compare the number of amenities each of those parks have, including basketball courts, playgrounds, and restrooms.
 To address these questions, we merged the parks and cities datasets by city, and utilized the “city”, “longitude”, and “latitude” variables from the cities dataset, as well as the “rank” variable (to determine the top and bottom 10 park rankings) and variable for the amenities from the parks dataset.
 We thought this would be an interesting question to address as we wanted to illustrate and determine which variables were the most meaningful when determining the park rankings.
 We wanted to compare and interpret whether the top 10 parks had much more amenities than the bottom 10 parks, and also visualize where those parks are geographically in the US and how much of their cities’ respective land is parkland.

 ### Approach

-(1-2 paragraphs) Describe what types of plots you are going to make to address your question.
-For each plot, provide a clear explanation as to why this plot (e.g. boxplot, barplot, histogram, etc.) is best for providing the information you are asking about.
-The two plots should be of different types, and at least one of the two plots needs to use either color mapping or facets.
+In order to answer this question, we created a map of the United States with the top and bottom 10 ranked cities’ parks scaled by parkland to get a sense of both the geographic distribution of the top and bottom 10 cities, but also how the top and bottom deciles and geographic regions vary by percentage of city that is parkland.
+A map was the obviosu choice for this analysis at it is the most intuitive way to visualize spatial data in a manner familiar to most audiences.

+We also created a visualization of 3 key amenities within these top and bottom 10 city parks (basketball courts, playgrounds, and restrooms) in the form of a stacked bar plot measuring the differences in the total number of these amenities per 10k residents in each of the 20 cities.
+By doing so, we were able to compare the relative quantity and type of amenities between the top and bottom ten cities to see how this affects their rank.
+A stacked bar plot was the best candidate for this part of the question because …

 ### Analysis